 At the heart of Jerusalem’s Old City is the Western Wall.
-This often called the Wailing Wall, but you will never hear a Jew use this name as it is considered highly offensive.
+This holy wall often called the Wailing Wall, but you will never hear a Jew use this name as it is considered highly offensive.
 This name was coined by non-Jews who occupied Israel, mocking the pain of the Jews who wept at the Western Wall after the ancient Jewish Temple was destroyed by the Romans in 70 CE.

 The Western Wall is a remnant of the Jewish Temple that was destroyed centuries ago in 70 A.D. by the Romans.
 The Kotel is the western retaining wall of the Temple.
-The Wall has grown in significance because it is all that remains of the Temple.
+The holy Wall has grown in significance because it is all that remains of the Temple.
 The Western Wall is 50 meters long, and 20 meters high, however this is actually just a fraction of the wall.
 The wall extends beneath the ground, with many tunnels and even an ancient Roman theatre.

 Regardless of your religious beliefs, it’s impossible to not feel the power and religious and historical significance of the Wall, and be deeply moved.

 Thousands of people travel to the wall each year to visit and recite prayers.
 It’s incredibly powerful to see and hear people loudly praying in different languages.
 Their prayers are either spoken or written down and placed in the cracks of the wall.
 I would suggest you have your prayer written on a piece of paper when you visit the Wall.